Operational requirements for networked ID scanning

-Any person operating an approved ID scanner at a regulated premises is required to be licensed as a crowd controller under the Security Providers Act 1993.
+Previously, any person operating an approved ID scanner at a regulated premises was required to be licensed as a crowd controller under the Security Providers Act 1993.

-- the licensed crowd controller independently assesses both the ID and the patron, and appropriately screens the entry of the patron
+- the person operating the ID scanner independently assesses both the ID and the patron, and appropriately screens the entry of the patron

 - in any physical interaction between a licensed crowd controller and a patron (a person merely scanning a patron's ID must avoid all involvement)